System Setup

 4. Install RStudio Desktop (the free version) if you do not already have it and intend to use R.

-5. Install Anaconda if you have not done so before.
+5. Install Python 3.
+Anaconda is a good choice, if you have not done so before.
 This includes Python and makes it easy to install many packages that have complicated requirements.
 Choose the Python 3 version.
+(Your system may already have a fixed version Python installed, but it is helpful to have an installation that you control and can be updated.)

 • The installer will ask if you want to install Visual Studio Code.
 If you don’t already have a preferred text editor, answer yes.
 VS Code is free and works well with R, Python, and many other languages.